Prompt Engineering Services | LLM Systems

 Evaluation framework first

-Before writing a single prompt, we define what success looks like for your specific use case, the accuracy targets, format requirements, and edge cases that matter.
-We build the evaluation framework first, then design prompts to pass it.
-This prevents the common failure mode of optimising prompts against examples that don't represent real production inputs.
+Before writing a single prompt, we define what success looks like: the accuracy targets, format requirements, and edge cases that matter.
+We build the evaluation framework first, then design prompts to pass it, rather than optimizing against examples that don't represent real production inputs.

 Domain and user population analysis

-We analyse your specific use case, domain vocabulary, user inputs (if available), and edge cases before designing any prompts.
-Prompts for a legal document analysis system look fundamentally different from prompts for a customer support chatbot, different domain grounding, different format requirements, different failure modes.
-The right prompt design starts with understanding the specific context.
+We analyze your domain vocabulary, real user inputs, and edge cases before designing any prompts.
+A legal document analysis system needs fundamentally different grounding, formats, and failure modes than a customer support chatbot, so the right design starts from your specific context.

-Prompt engineering is iterative.
-We design, evaluate against the test set, identify failure modes, redesign, and re-evaluate, in cycles.
-Each iteration improves a specific failure mode identified in evaluation.
-We continue until the prompts pass the evaluation thresholds for your use case.
+We design, evaluate against the test set, identify failure modes, redesign, and re-evaluate in cycles.
+Each iteration targets a specific failure mode, and we continue until the prompts pass the evaluation thresholds for your use case.

-Different LLMs respond differently to the same prompts, what works for GPT-4o may need adjustment for Claude or Llama.
-We optimise prompts for your specific model choice and evaluate across model versions when you need portability or are evaluating which model to use for a given task.
-Including cost-performance trade-off analysis if you're choosing between model options.
+Different LLMs respond differently to the same prompt, so we optimize for your specific model choice and evaluate across versions when you need portability.
+Cost-performance trade-off analysis is included if you're choosing between model options.

 Why us